MusicMakers/MusicMakers/README.md

 The idea is simple.
-Using our application, users have to first select a song of their choice and input it into our programme.
-Then, all users have to do is just click a button that is on the website, and users will be able to obtain a completely new piece of music that will be generated based on the music the users input.
+Using our application, users will select songs of his/her choice and input it into our programme.
+Then with just click of a button, a completely new piece of song will be generated based on the songs the user's input.

 Features:

-    	1) 	Generating music content based on user input.
+    	1) 	Generating music content based on user's input.